 To my disappointment, I found that most casinos had not figured out self-service as a check-in touchpoint.
 Now, by self-service, I do not mean Hyatt digital keys.
 I mean functioning kiosks that can be used quickly to avoid long lines.

 When I saw no self-service options of this type, I was so disgruntled I shared my frustration on social media!
 Shortly after returning to New York, we were faced with COVID-19.
 And, for a time, I put aside my bad guest experience.
-Now that we are talking about reopening, I see the lessons we can learn about how to make a good first impression on a customer journey.
+Now that we are talking about reopening, it is time to share best practices from the aviation world about how to improve guest customer experience in casinos.
+Start by making a good first impression on a customer journey.

 Consider the Check-In Touchpoint

 Regardless of the industry, check-in is an important customer-facing experience touchpoint.
 For airlines, it can mean the difference between catching a flight or missing it.
 For hospitals, it can make or break patient outcomes.